WorkWithAfridi/NotTikTok-TikTokClone/README.md

 ## A full-stack TikTok V1 Clone using Flutter, Firebase & GetX.

-A full stack ToDo app with Light and Dark mode, where users can login/ signup and store their Todos and have access to them across all platforms.
+A full stack TikTok Version 1 clone using Flutter, Firebase and Getx.
+Users can login/ signup here, watch shorts or upload their own. they can follow other creators and can even like/comment and unfollow the other fellow creators.

 * User Authentication using Firebase Authentication
 * Backend using Firebase Cloud Firestore